bayesimpact/bob-emploi/README.md

 # Bob Emploi
 Bob Emploi is a data-driven companion for jobseekers.

-It is a free web application that aims to empower jobseekers by: a) using data to help them find better job search strategies and b) delivering them concrete, actionable actions every day in order to execute them.
+It is a free web application that aims to empower jobseekers by: a) using data to help them find better job search strategies and b) delivering to them concrete, actionable actions every day in order to execute them.
 For more information, check out the website at http://www.bob-emploi.fr (French only for now).

 Bob Emploi is developed and maintained by [Bayes Impact](http://www.bayesimpact.org), a non-profit organization whose purpose is to use technology and data to address social issues.
 It is currently being launched in France, where Bayes Impact works closely with the French National Unemployment Service (Pôle Emploi).